supershortjane/Credit_Card_Fraud_Detection/README.md

 Machine learning models allow us to deal with classification problems.
 Take this dataset as an example, machine learning helps us to determine whether the transaction is legit or fraudulent.
 Since most of the transactions are not fraudulent, dealing with imbalanced data would be the main challenge during the process of this analysis.
 Therefore, our main goal in this analysis is to build a model that can correctly indentify the type of a transaction, even the dataset is unbalanecd.

 ## 2.Dataset
-This is one of the most classic imbalance datasets on Kaggle.
-The datasets contains two-days transations made by credit cards.
+This is one of the most classic imbalanced datasets on Kaggle.
+The datasets contain two-days transactions made by credit cards.
 The names of the features are not shown due to the confidential issues.

 ## 3.Overview of Analysis
 ```